Doug Jarvis: Playing career

 with the Petes as he took important faceoffs and strengthened their special teams unit.
 The Petes were selected to play as Team Canada in the 1974 World Junior Ice Hockey Championships, in what was first edition of the tournament was staged, and Jarvis was part of that team.
 Canada took home the bronze medal as Jarvis scored four goals in five games.
 After a 133-point effort in 1974–75, he was selected to the OMJHL First All-Star Team.
 This caught the attention of NHL scouts and in 1975, he was picked 24th overall by the Toronto Maple Leafs in the 1975 NHL Amateur Draft.
 However, he was traded almost right away to the Montreal Canadiens in exchange for Greg Hubick.

-Jarvis began his professional hockey career in Montreal, winning a spot on the team as a 20-year-old rookie in 1975–76, playing every game that season.
-He remained there for seven years teaming up with Hall of Famer Bob Gainey to form one of the league's top penalty killing teams.
-He took home four Stanley Cups between 1976 and 1979.
+Jarvis began his professional hockey career with the Montreal Canadiens, winning a spot on the team as a 20-year-old rookie in 1975–76, playing every game that season.
+He remained there for seven years teaming up with Bob Gainey to form one of the league's top penalty killing teams, with Gainey being awarded the first four Frank J. Selke Trophies as best defensive forward.
+Jarvis was a member of four consecutive Stanley Cups between 1976 and 1979.
 In 1980–81, Jarvis broke the 20-goal mark for the first time in his career.

 In September 1982, Jarvis was traded to the Washington Capitals as part of a six-player blockbuster trade that sent him, Brian Engblom, Rod Langway and Craig Laughlin to Washington in exchange for Rick Green and Ryan Walter.
 He and his teammates from Montreal helped solidify the Caps defence and turned the Capitals into a Stanley Cup contender team.
 In 1983–84, Jarvis was awarded the Frank J. Selke Trophy for his outstanding two-way play.

 Halfway through the 1985–86 season, he was traded to the Hartford Whalers for Jorgen Pettersson.
 It was in Hartford that Doug Jarvis set the NHL record for most consecutive games played with 964, breaking Garry Unger's record of 914.
 For this achievement, he was awarded the Bill Masterton Memorial Trophy in 1986–87.
 Jarvis was eventually passed by Keith Yandle in the 2021–22 season.
 In 1987–88, Jarvis was sent down to the minors as the Whalers were looking for Brent Peterson to take over as the team's top checking centre.
 He played in 24 games with the Binghamton Whalers before retiring.